emilianobovetti/the-square-wheel/content/blog/cpu-intensive-tasks-in-elm.md

 At a certain point, I had a [working implementation](https://package.elm-lang.org/packages/emilianobovetti/edit-distance/latest), now the questions that arise are: 1. how much data can we process and 2. how much faster would the task be in pure js.

-So I chose a [npm package](https://www.npmjs.com/package/leven) and wrote a [benchmark](https://github.com/emilianobovetti/edit-distance-benchmark/blob/master/main.js).
+So I chose a [npm package](https://www.npmjs.com/package/leven) to compute edit distance fast and wrote a [benchmark](https://github.com/emilianobovetti/edit-distance-benchmark/blob/master/main.js).
 To draw an upper bound I assumed the process shouldn't take more than one second to complete, otherwise we probably are blocking the main thread for too long.

 As you can see the test uses [two random strings](https://github.com/emilianobovetti/edit-distance-benchmark/blob/2c75a072831967c0d19b94976976a218bfdd33b2/main.js#L25-L26): `text` and `pattern`, the distance between them - naturally - doesn't depend on their order (`lev text pattern == lev pattern text`), but the assumption here is that `pattern` is shorter than `text`, because [`patternLoop`](https://github.com/emilianobovetti/edit-distance/blob/35ad136177b31a87e473e6739328d710ca8b3f1c/src/EditDistance.elm#L46) isn't tail recursive.